Share taxi: Mali

-In Mali, at least two words for share taxi may have common currency sotrama and dourouni.
+In Mali, share taxis are called sotrama and dourouni.
 As of 2008, Bamako, Mali, has no independent transport authority, but share taxi activity could fall under regulator Direction de la régulation et du contrôle du transport urbain (municipal) or DRCTU control.

 Morocco

-In Morocco, grands taxis are the name for large, unmetered, shared taxicabs used for transportation between towns.
-Grands taxis are generally old full-size Mercedes-Benz sedans, and seat six or more passengers.
+In Morocco, intercity share taxis are called grand taxis.
+They are generally old full-size Mercedes-Benz sedans, and seat six or more passengers.

 Nigeria

-In Nigeria, both minibuses (called danfo) and midibuses (molue) may be operated as share taxis.
+In Nigeria, both minibusses (called danfo) and midibuses (molue) may be operated as share taxis.
 Such forms of public transport may also be referred to as bolekaja, and many bear slogans or sayings.

+The term kia kia may be used in Yorùbáland to refer to minibus public transports, and means "quick quick".